FPtje/GLuaFixer/README.md

 - `prettyprint_spaceAfterBraces`: Put a space between all curly braces
 - `prettyprint_semicolons`: Clutter the script with semicolons after every damn statement
 - `prettyprint_cStyle`: Use C style operators and comments everywhere
+- `prettyprint_indentation`: What to use for indentation.
+Any string is valid, but some amount of spaces or `"\t"` is recommended.